daianna21/smokingMouse/README.md

 gene level for nicotine and smoking exposure in adult and pup brain samples, and for smoking exposure in adult blood samples; DEA at the rest of the levels was performed for both exposures in pup brain only.
-DE signals of the genes in the different conditions, ages, tissues and species (human results from $^1$[Semick et al., 2020](https://www.nature.com/articles/s41380-018-0223-1)) were contrasted, as well as the DE signals of exons and transcripts vs those of their genes.
+DE signals of the genes in the different conditions, ages, tissues, and species (using human results from $^1$[Semick et al., 2020](https://www.nature.com/articles/s41380-018-0223-1)) were contrasted, as well as the DE signals of exons and transcripts vs those of their genes.
 Mean expression of DEGs and non-DEGs genes with and